varad-comrad/Workflow/README.md

 # Workflow (WIP)
-simple scripts to automatize some works in zsh
+Scripts capable of creating new projects or pulling it from github with 2 or 3 commands.
+For now it only works for python projects.
+Also capable of creating new shell functions

 Primary goal for now: create mkproj, mkdirproj and mkdb so that it is possible to generate any software dev/data scientist project in 3 shell commands.
 The projects will always be modularized

 ## USAGE (as of now):
 - place the workflow directory in your PATH
-- call mkdirproj.py for the directory to be created and the text editor called
-- call pythonproj.py to set the local python version and virtualenv.
-    - Placing a file and passing it as a second argument to '-s' will automatically pip install the contents of the file
-- javaproj, rustproj and mkproj are in progress. mkproj is likely getting deleted in the future
+- Calling 'workflow' by itself will create a new workflow shell, where all commands can be executed
+- It is also possible to call 'workflow' with arguments.
+The possibilities are:
+    - workflow mkdir {args} => mkdirproj.py {args}
+    - workflow db {args} => mkdb.py {args}
+    - workflow pythonproj {args} => pythonproj.py {args}
+    - workflow config {args} => config.py {args}
+    - workflow new {args} => make_workflow.py {args}

 ## TODO:

-- Refactor pythonproj entirely
-- Refactor config.py entirely
 - Drop version requirement if venv manager is conda and arg passed is -e
+- Add .gitignore file when -g is passed to mkdirproj.py and initialize it with '.python-version'

 ## FUTURE:

-Calling 'workflow' by itself will create a new workflow shell, where all commands are executed.
-Possible solution for the issues related to  venv initialization

-All scripts calls will eventually be centralized in a single script called 'workflow', which will also be used to change settings

-Names:
-- workflow mkdir => mkdirproj.py
-- workflow db => mkdb.py
-- workflow python => pythonproj.py
-- workflow java => javaproj.py
-- workflow rust => rustproj.py

-Others:
+- In the future, it will be possible to create projects from other languages like Java and Rust
 - Eventually projects will also be created through their kind (data science, web app, API development, etc)
-- Possibly will become a vscode extension as well
 - Possibly manage .NET/Node projects as well
-- Possibly (unlikely) manage C/C++ projects
+- Possibly manage C/C++ projects
 - Study possibility of integration with docker
 - Study possibility of auto-installing pyenv, if not yet installed
-- Consider making classes more API-ish for better customization

 Longer Future: explore possibilitites like AI helper, integration with other CLI tools, etc.